Deep vein thrombosis

 Blood is more likely to clot in someone who has certain problems or disorders, such as:

 Sitting for long periods when traveling can increase the risk for DVT.
-This is most likely when you also have 1 or more of the risk factors listed above.
+This is most likely when you also have one or more of the risk factors listed above.

-DVT mainly affects the large veins in the lower leg and thigh, most often on 1 side of the body.
+DVT mainly affects the large veins in the lower leg and thigh, most often on one side of the body.
 The clot can block blood flow and cause:

 Your health care provider will perform a physical exam.
 The exam may show a red, swollen, or tender leg.

-The 2 tests that are often done first to diagnose a DVT are:
+The two tests that are often done first to diagnose a DVT are: